joerg-rueggeberg/moodle_user_csv.py/README.md

 Until now manually input of user details is necessary.
 An automated solution is in process of planning.

 ---
-atm script assumes that the email adress is build like this:
+atm script assumes that the email address is build like this:

 name 001 @ provider . com